For our Berlin office, AlgorithmWatch is looking for a Project Lead "Auditing Algorithms for Systemic Risks"!

 What you bring to the role

-- You have a background in data science, sociology, computer science, science and technology studies, economics, engineering, the humanities, or any other discipline appropriate for this task, and knowledge of statistical methods; familiarity with machine learning is an asset.
+- You have a background in data science, social sciences, computer science, science and technology studies, economics, engineering, the humanities, or any other discipline appropriate for this task, and good knowledge of statistical methods; familiarity with machine learning is an asset.

 - You have several years of experience in interdisciplinary research using both theoretical and experimental methods, including coordinating such research.